chrisgleitze/kant.nvim/README.md

 Search and browse the works of Immanuel Kant in German directly from Neovim.

-Combine the powerful search capabilities of Neovim with the large text corpus of one of the most influential philosophers of all time.
+The plugin combines Neovim's powerful search capabilities with a local corpus of the works of one of the most influential philosophers of all time.

+### What is it?

 kant.nvim ships with a structured plaintext corpus of Kant's writings and integrates with fuzzy finders like [fzf-lua](https://github.com/ibhagwan/fzf-lua)